GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 	#...
 	# Instead of using different functions and variables, we can now use a single variable
 	# to manage the current state.
+	# Our character is jumping if they're on the ground and the player presses "move_up"
+	# If both conditions are met, the expression below will evaluate to `true`.
 	var is_jumping: bool = _state == States.ON_GROUND and Input.is_action_just_pressed("move_up")

 	# To change state, we change the value of the `_state` variable